russell-n/thetuna/tuna/infrastructure/ryemother.rst

     #.
 For each member, if `keyfunction` is defined, transform its name
     #.
 For each member, add it to the children dictionary, using the name as a key and the class-definition object as the value

-.. _ape-commoncode-rye-mother-class:
+.. _tuna-commoncode-rye-mother-class:

 The RyeMother Class
 -------------------

-.. currentmodule:: ape.commoncode.ryemother
+.. currentmodule:: tuna.infrastructure.ryemother
 .. autosummary::
    :toctree: api